tock/tock/doc/reference/trd106-completion-codes.md

 3 Design
 ===============================
-An application exiting normally via the `exit` syscall MUST use a completion code of `0` to indicate normal termination.
+A completion code of `0` passed to the `exit` syscall MUST indicate normal app termination.
 A non-zero completion code SHOULD be used to indicate abnormal termination.
-A non-zero completion code MAY be the same value as one of the error codes specified in [TRD 104][error-codes].
+A completion code between `1` and `1024` inclusive SHOULD be the same value as one of the error codes specified in [TRD 104][error-codes].

 The kernel MAY treat zero and non-zero completion codes differently.